pecheylauren02/mp5_posh_portables/README.md

 - Accessible via the account menu to logged in users
 - Users are taken to a page to confirm they to sign out
 - Page is in the standard site bespoke styling with a button to confirm sign out
-- On sign out users and their bag contents are removed from the session and they are redirected to the home page
+- On sign out users and their shopping cart contents are removed from the session and they are redirected to the home page

 **Value to User**